I Miss You (Haddaway song): Critical reception

 Alan Jones from Music Week commented, "An unexpectedly subtle record, with a slow and shuffling beat that draws a subdued but competent vocal from Haddaway.
 Repeated plays draw out its finer qualities."
 A reviewer from Reading Evening Post stated that "after two fast-paced dancefloor smashes, Haddaway makes a brave but mistaken move in slowing things down on this deeply ordinary bed foray".
-James Hamilton from the RM Dance Update viewed the song as a "mournful husky smoocher".
-Leesa Daniels from Smash Hits called it a "slowie".
+James Hamilton from the Record Mirror Dance Update viewed the song as a "mournful husky smoocher".
+Leesa Daniels from Smash Hits opined, "This is a slowie that has every love song cliché that's ever existed in lyrics and sounds uncannily like a Milli Vanilli hand-me-down tune."

 Chart performance

-"I Miss You" was a notable hit in several countries, reaching the top 10 in Finland (4), Lithuania and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number 10.
-In the UK, the single peaked at number nine on 16 January 1994, during its fifth week at the UK Singles Chart.
-Additionally, it was a top-20 hit in Austria (11), France (16), Germany (18), Ireland (13), the Netherlands (17) and Switzerland (17).
-Outside Europe, "I Miss You" reached number seven in Zimbabwe and number 44 in Australia.
+"I Miss You" entered the top 10 in Finland, Lithuania, and the United Kingdom, as well as on the Music & Media Eurochart Hot 100, the European Adult Contemporary Radio chart and the European Hit Radio chart, reaching numbers 10, nine and seven, respectively.
+The single debuted on the Eurochart at number 87 on 11 December 1993, after charting in Belgium, Denmark, Finland and the Netherlands, and peaked nine weeks later.
+In the UK, the single peaked at number nine on 16 January 1994, during its fifth week on the UK Singles Chart.
+It entered the chart five weeks earlier at number 34 and stayed within the UK top 100 for 14 weeks.
+Additionally, "I Miss You" was a top-20 hit in Austria, France, Germany, Ireland, the Netherlands and Switzerland.
+In Germany, it debuted on the Media Control chart at number 92, before peaking seven weeks later.
+The song spent 20 weeks inside the chart.
+In Africa, it was successful in Zimbabwe, peaking at number seven, while in Oceania, it reached number 44 on the ARIA Singles Chart in Australia.

 Airplay

-"I Miss You" entered the European airplay chart Border Breakers at number 11 on 4 December 1993 due to crossover airplay in West Central-, East Central-, North- and South-Europe.
+"I Miss You" entered the European Music & Media airplay chart Border Breakers at number 11 on 4 December 1993 due to crossover airplay in West Central-, East Central-, North- and South-Europe.
 It peaked at number two on 8 January 1994.
+In the UK, the song reached number three on the Music Week Airplay chart on 22 January.

 Music video

-A music video was produced to promote the single.
-It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
-Later, the video was published on Coconut Records' official YouTube channel in August 2012, and as of December 2022, it had generated more than 8,7 million views.
+A music video was produced to promote the single, filmed in Park Güell in Barcelona, Spain.
+It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in February 1994.
+Later, the video was made available on Coconut Records' official YouTube channel in 2012, and had generated more than 15 million views as of October 2025.